lsst-dm/dmtn-021/index.rst

 template, science image, and difference image.
 In this simulated example, the source near the center was set to increase in flux by 2% between the science and template "exposures."*

+In `Figure 2 <#figure-2-kernels>`__, we show the PSF matching kernel (:math:`\kappa`) that was estimated for the images shown in `Figure 1 <#figure-1-image-differencing>`__, and the resulting decorrelation kernel, :math:`\phi`.
+We note that :math:`\phi` largely has the structure of a delta function, with a small region of negative signal, thus its capability, when convolved with the difference image, to act as an effective "sharpening" kernel.

 |Matching kernel| |Correction kernel|